camunda/camunda-docs/docs/reference/dependencies.md

 ### Optimize Dependencies (Front end)

 - **Dependencies:** Find a SBOM CycloneDX file with an up-to-date list of third party libraries used and their licenses in the [release assets](https://github.com/camunda/camunda/releases) of each Camunda 8 release.
-- **Source code:** Access the source code for Camunda 8 at [github.com/camunda/camunda/tree/main/optimize/client](https://github.com/camunda/camunda/tree/main/optimize/client).
+- **Source code:** Access the source code for Optimize Frontend at [github.com/camunda/camunda/tree/main/optimize/client](https://github.com/camunda/camunda/tree/main/optimize/client).

 </TabItem>